No matter how it's called, this is what we do better

 Formica Reglazing

-The material is a thin sheet of hard and heat-resistant plastic resin that is glued onto the wood as a veneer.
-Formica is usually used on surfaces that get wet or need repetitive moist cleaning like on countertops, vanities, tables, etc.
+High Pressure Laminate is colloquially known as Formica®; the material is a thin sheet of hard, heat-resistant plastic resin that is laminated in layers and glued onto kraft paper, and finally onto wood as a veneer.
+Formica® is usually used on surfaces that require repetitive cleaning with damp cloths and/or liquid, like countertops, vanities, tables, etc.

 Tile Refinishing

-This ceramic product is the result of the high-temperature-oven melting of special clays.
-The oven is also used to melt the porcelain-like surface finish which gives the tile its final color and texture.
+This ceramic product is the result of high-temperature oven melting of special clays.
+The oven is also used to melt the porcelain-like surface finish, which gives the tile its final color and texture.

 contact us